United States Senate inquiry into the sinking of the Titanic: Reactions

-The inquiry was heavily criticized in Britain, both for its conduct and for Smith's style of questioning, which on one occasion saw him asking Titanic's Fifth Officer Harold Lowe if he knew what an iceberg was made of (Lowe's response was "Ice, I suppose, sir").
-Even though Titanic was (indirectly) owned by an American consortium, International Mercantile Marine, the inquiry was seen as an attack on the British shipping industry and an affront to British honor.
-The subcommittee was criticized for having the audacity to subpoena British subjects while Smith himself was ridiculed for his apparent naiveté.
+The inquiry was heavily criticized in Britain, both for its conduct and for Smith's style of questioning, which on one occasion saw him asking Titanic's Fifth Officer Harold Lowe if he knew what an iceberg was made of.
+Lowe's response was "Ice, I suppose, sir".
+Smith was unfamiliar with life at sea and asked a number of questions exposing this, including asking lookout Frederick Fleet whether he would ever eat in the crow's nest and constantly asking wireless operator Harold Bride and Marconi company engineer Frederick Sammis to confirm what frequently used code signals like CQD meant.

+Even though Titanic was indirectly owned by an American consortium, International Mercantile Marine, the inquiry was seen as an attack on the British shipping industry, and an affront to British honor.

+The subcommittee was criticized for having the audacity to subpoena British subjects while Smith was ridiculed for his apparent naiveté.
 He became the butt of music-hall jokes and was given the nickname of "Watertight" Smith.
-London's leading music-hall venue, the Hippodrome, offered him $50,000 to perform there on stage on any subject he liked (an offer that was not taken up) and the press mocked Smith relentlessly as a fool, an ignoramus and an ass.
+London's leading music-hall venue, the Hippodrome, offered him $50,000 to perform there on stage on any subject he liked, an offer that was not taken up, and the press mocked Smith relentlessly as a fool, an ignoramus and an ass.

 One satirical song of the time went: